mousepawmedia/devdocs/source/network/programmingworkflow.rst

 3)  Have binaries and unnecessary crust untracked and removed.
 (Keep an eye on .gitignore!)

-4)  Compile and run properly - this should be confimed via Harbormaster/Jenkins (if available).
+4)  Compile and run properly - this should be confirmed via Harbormaster/Jenkins (if available).

 5)  Be free of compiler errors and warnings.
 Must compile with